 Despite the stereotypes of loner kitties, cats aren’t totally independent, solitary animals.
 When they’re left alone for too long, they can become bored and lonely, which can lead to “acting out” with bad behaviors.
 Better negative attention than no attention, right?
 That’s why it’s vital to keep your cat stimulated and entertained, especially if you work outside the home or have a super busy schedule.

-Want to ensure your kittens will not only entertain each other, but get along, too?
-Look for kittens from the same litter or a pair that bonded during their time in the animal shelter.Continue to 3 of 9 below.
+Want to ensure your kittens will not only entertain each other, but will also get along?
+Look for kittens from the same litter or a pair that bonded during their time in the animal shelter.Continue to 2 of 8 below.

 It Makes Training Way Easier